makjohansson/Thirty/README.md

 Choices that counts(Sum of the choise including dices gives sorce) LOw All dices with the value 3 or less gives score
-4 All combinantions of one or more dices that gives the sum 4 gives score.
+4 All combinantions of one or more dices that gives the sum 4 gives score.<br>
 5 All combinantions of one or more dices that gives the sum 4 gives score.
 6 All combinantions of one or more dices that gives the sum 4 gives score.
 7 All combinantions of one or more dices that gives the sum 4 gives score.